go-rod/rod/.github/CONTRIBUTING.md

 The Golang compiler will use the libs under `vendor` folder as a priority.
 For example, we can modify file `./vendor/github.com/ysmood/goob/goob.go` to debug, such as add some extra logs.

+## Comments

+All conversations in Github issues, PRs, etc. should be summarized into code comments so that this project is not deep coupled with Github service.

 ## Convention of the git commit message

 The commit message follows the rules [here](https://github.com/torvalds/subsurface-for-dirk/blame/a48494d2fbed58c751e9b7e8fbff88582f9b2d02/README#L88).
 We don't use rules like [Conventional Commits](https://www.conventionalcommits.org/) because it's hard for beginners to write correct commit messages.
 It will encourage reviewers to spend more time on high-level problems, not the details.
 We also want to reduce the overhead when reading the git-blame, for example, `fix: correct minor typos in code` is the same as `fix minor typos in code`, there's no need to repeat content in the title line.